MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

 A `DataKnot`, or just *knot*, is a container having structured, vectorized data.

-For this conceptual guide, we'll start with a trivial knot, `void` as our initial data source.
+For this guide, we'll use a trivial knot, `void` as our data source.
 The `void` knot encapsulates the value `nothing`, which will serve as the input for our queries.

     void = DataKnot(nothing)
     #=>